 Several factors could be to blame for the increased rate of deterioration, including women being more susceptible to developing Alzheimer's-causing brain plaque, researchers said.
 Lin stressed that to determine exactly why women experience faster progression to Alzheimer's disease, gender-specific Alzheimer's research needs to become a higher priority among researchers.

-This corresponds to claims data for Long-Term Care Insurance.
+Women appear to be impacted more than men with cognitive decline and long-term care in general.
+The claims data for Long-Term Care Insurance appears to conform this.
 According to the American Association for Long-Term Care Insurance, a national consumer and trade group, more women filed new claims in their Long-Term Care Insurance then men did.

 33.1% of new claims for home health care filed in 2014 were for women compared to men at 18%.
 28.2% of new claims for nursing homes, where many people who have memory issues would be taken care of, were for women while 7.9% for men.